BehaviorTree/btcpp_website/docs/tutorial-advanced/tutorial_16_global_blackboard.md

 ## How to access the top-level blackboard from the tree

-We call a blackboard the "top-level" one, when it is the root or the hierarchy.
+By "top-level blackboard", we mean the one at the root or the hierarchy.

-In the previous tutorials, that would be the one inside "MainTree", but when the code above is used, `global_bb` will become the top-level one.
+In the code above, `global_bb` becomes the top-level blackboard.

-Since version **4.6** of BT.CPP, a new syntax was introduced to access the top-level blackboard **without remapping**.
+Since version **4.6** of BT.CPP, a new syntax was introduced to access the top-level blackboard **without remapping**, by adding the prefix `@` to the name of the entry.

-Simply, add the prefix "@" to the name of the entry.
 For instance:

 ```xml
 <PrintNumber val="{@value}" />
 ```

-This code will always search the entry `value` in the top-level blackboard, instead of the local one.
+The port **val** will search the entry `value` in the top-level blackboard, instead of the local one.

 ## Full example